marcusbianchi/blip.helperscripts/README.md

 ```

 # Addchatbaseintegrationscripts
  Add scripts required to integrate manually with chatnase.
-This scripts will be added on everyblock that has user interaction and or bot interaction and will send it to chatbase using post
+This scripts will be added on everyblock that has user interaction and or bot interaction and will send it to chatbase using post.
+Works only with blipchat

 ## Requiriments
 Node.JS installed